travelmarx/scrapbook101core/docbuild/articles/item-document.md

 ---
 # Item Document

-In the [technology overview][tn] section, we briefly discussed the ideas behind a document-oriented database and how it is used in {{site.sn}}.
+In the [technology overview][tn] section, we briefly discussed the ideas behind a document-oriented database and how it is used in Scrapbook101core.
 In this section we describe one of the key document types stored in the document-oriented database, the item document.

-Our design approach is model-first approach meaning we start with a prototype item document in JSON that represents one {{site.sn}} item.
+Our design approach is model-first approach meaning we start with a prototype item document in JSON that represents one Scrapbook101core item.
 From this prototype document, the code class `Item.cs` is defined in our Visual Studio project representing this item document.

 ## Overview

-Below is the prototype item document that describes one {{site.sn}} item in JSON.
-The document data store will contain one document that looks like this for every {{site.sn}} item.
+Below is the prototype item document that describes one Scrapbook101core item in JSON.
+The document data store will contain one document that looks like this for every Scrapbook101core item.
 This item document is one of the two document types (distinguished by the `type` field) stored in the document datastore.
 The other document type is the [Category Document][cat].

 The values of the fields in the key-value pairs aren't important below, only the structure is.
 Following the JSON are descriptions of each field.